THE SOAR ACT OF 2021

 Simplify the permitting process for trips involving more than one land management agency by authorizing the agencies to issue a single joint permit covering the lands of multiple agencies.

-Improve procedures for fee collection and cost recovery by simplifying fee calculation methods and establishing a standard 50-hour cost recovery fee exemption for permit processing.
+Improve procedures for fee collection and cost recovery by simplifying fee calculation methods and clarifying cost recovery procedures.

-Provide new protections for Forest Service permit holders by recognizing seasonal demand fluctuations and waiving permit use reviews in extraordinary circumstances beyond the control of the permit holder (wildfire, etc.).
+Provide new protections by allowing recreation service providers to retain unused visitor-use days when the non-use was due to extraordinary circumstances beyond the control of the permit holder (wildfire, etc.).

-Help control liability insurance costs for permit holders by allowing them to use liability release forms with their clients.
+Help control liability insurance costs for recreation service providers by allowing them to use liability release forms with their clients.

 Reduce barriers to access for state universities, city recreation departments, and school districts by waiving the permit indemnification requirement for entities that are prohibited from providing indemnification under state law.